Plan ahead to prevent service interruptions and ensure you have running water the moment you step into your new home.

 How to Find Your Local Water Provider

-One of the most confusing aspects of moving to a new area is figuring out who actually provides the water.
-Unlike electricity or internet, where you might have several companies to choose from, water service is almost always tied to a specific city or county department.
-This means you generally don’t get to “shop around” for rates, but you do need to find the correct entity to service your property.
+One of the most confusing aspects of relocating to an unfamiliar neighborhood is simply figuring out who controls the local infrastructure.
+Unlike electricity or internet services, where you might have several private companies aggressively competing for your business, water service is almost universally tied to a specific city, county, or municipal utility district (MUD).
+This means you generally do not get to “shop around” for lower rates, but you do need to accurately identify the correct governing entity to service your property.

-Here are three reliable ways to identify your new water provider:
+Here are four reliable ways to quickly identify your new water provider:

-- Ask the experts: Your real estate agent, landlord, or property manager will know exactly which utility company services the home.
+- Ask the experts: Your real estate agent, landlord, or property manager will know exactly which utility company services the specific neighborhood.

-- Check the listing: If you bought the home, the Multiple Listing Service (MLS) sheet usually lists utility providers under the “Utilities” section.
+- Check the property listing: If you purchased the home, the Multiple Listing Service (MLS) sheet usually details the local utility providers under the specialized “Utilities” section.

-- Visit the city website: Most municipal websites have a utilities page.
-You can use the search tool at USA.gov/local-governments to find the official site for your new city or county.
+- Visit the city website: Most municipal websites feature a dedicated public utilities page.
+You can use the search tool at USA.gov/local-governments to locate the official site for your new city or county government.

-For more general information on how water services work and what to expect, you can visit our water service hub.
+For more general information on how municipal services function and what you should expect during a transition, you can explore our comprehensive water service hub.

 Documents You Need to Start Water Service